Waseem Akhtar

 Akhtar worked as a telecommunication engineer for AT&T in Saudi Arabia for ten years.
-After returning to Pakistan, he started radio sets and telephone sets assembly business which later expanded to pharmaceutical distribution.
+After returning to Pakistan, he started a radio sets and telephone sets assembly business, which later expanded to pharmaceutical distribution.

 Early life and career

-After his early academic education, he finished his degree program in telecommunication engineering.
+Some sources state that he completed his school education in Harnai, Balochistan.
+After that, he finished his degree in telecommunication engineering.

 Personal life

 Akhtar belongs to an Urdu-speaking Muslim Rajput family.
 He is the son of Akhter Muhammad Khan.
 He runs a real estate business.
 He is married and has six children.

 Political career

 Waseem Akhtar during 2016 electoral campaign.

 Mayor of Karachi

 In 1987, he joined Muttahida Qaumi Movement.
 He is currently a senior member of MQM.

 After the 2015 Karachi local government elections, Akhtar became the Mayor of Karachi on 24 August 2016.
 He took oath as Karachi mayor on 30 August 2016.

 Arrest

 Akhtar was arrested based on a Joint Investigation Team report on Asim Hussain.
 These reports, according to legal experts, are inadmissible in courts.
 The Anti-Terror Court which would try him has also been declared as "unjust and ineffective" by the International Commission of Jurists.

 Akhter was arrested shortly after his nomination papers for the Mayor of Karachi were accepted by the Election Commission of Pakistan (which requires that a candidate have no criminal record).
 Since he was nominated mayor of Karachi, unknown persons registered FIR against him in the District of Malir, home of then Senior Superintendent of Police Rao Anwar, who would later be suspended by the government.
 The Anti-Terror Court ordered his arrest, which seems part of chain of political crackdown against MQM, which has blamed the law enforcement agencies for transgressing their authority and extrajudicially killing many MQM workers, including Aftab Ahmed, a former coordinator for Farooq Sattar.
 Akhtar also alleges that the court needlessly delayed his bail by not hearing his bail case.